princetechs/active_admin_dynamic_forms/README.md

 ## License

-The gem is available as open source under the terms of the MIT License. # active_admin_dynamic_forms
+The gem is available as open source under the terms of the MIT License.